How to Gain Competitive Advantage in Your Business

 What is going on here?
 Can you and your team get it done?
 What external factors will influence decisions along the way?
 What is the state of your business (cash flow health, pipeline, and capacity)?

 This is true for your most trusted advisors, too.
-Everyone involved in making the highest level of business decisions must be ready to face themselves as much as the long-term vision and individual situations.
+Everyone involved in making the highest-level business decisions must be ready to face themselves as much as the long-term vision and individual situations.

 To build your inner compass, a realistic view is necessary.
 You learn how to answer the question: How can we align this with our current strategy?